XertroV/vscode-openplanet-angelscript/README.md

 changelog:

 - 0.1.5
+  - add prelim support for inline functions
+  - fix massive performance issue looking for template types with an @ in them (literally added 1 character to some regex)
   - add game enums and fix resolution for enums with same name in diff namespaces
   - add openplanetnext.json docs
   - `LookupType` now prioritizes namespaces